 The Latest Trend to Sweep Offices Across the Globe

-Brainchild of Herman Miller, the concept of the living office is characterised by a high-performing workplace that presents employees with a quality work experience and helps businesses to achieve their long-term goals.
+The brainchild of Herman Miller, the concept of the living office is characterised by a high-performing workplace that presents employees with quality work experience and helps businesses to achieve their long-term goals.

 Think of it as an improvement of the standard office space, one that provides your staff with all the best tools to be able to do their job effectively and productively on a daily basis.
 That being said, the concept is certainly far from a “one size fits all” approach; the Living Office recognizes that individuals and organisations have unique needs, goals and characteristics and caters accordingly.

 Multiple factors are taken into consideration when designing an office layout according to this revolutionary concept, however the most essential is undoubtedly the people who make use of the space.

 Most business owners will acknowledge the importance of productive taskforce as imperative to the success of their business.
 However, many people get distracted and find it difficult to exercise maximum productivity on a regular basis.
 Here’s where the Living Office comes in; far from just making offices look stylish, the emphasis is on functionality and creating an interactive hub which encourages productivity and engagement.

 These are some points to consider if you’re thinking about implementing the Living Office concept in your workplace.